(Book 1: Lights, Captura, Action)

 I admit the above title is trying too hard, but I promise you, this piece deserves all the attention it can get.
 Please, bear with me, and I will show you proof that there are dangerous beings living amongst us.

 These creatures are in our city, hidden in plain sight, and very capable of causing harm.
 It is my belief that we should all be aware of them and of the powers they hold, so that we are prepared to take action.
 Otherwise, I fear that it may soon be too late to do anything.

 The proof I present here has been obtained by myself and my partner, though we do not name ourselves, yet.
-Our anonymity is solely due to the fact that the means of getting this evidence wasn’t exactly lawful.
+Our anonymity is solely due to the less than lawful nature of this evidence’s uncovering.
 Still, I give you my word that our intentions are purely for the betterment of our world.
-In fact, it is my hope that the law will be updated to allow for more of such revelations in the future, empowering the people — you — to be aware of such monsters, before they come for you.
+In fact, it is my hope that the law will be updated to allow more of such revelations in the future, empowering the people—you—to be aware of these monsters, before they come for you.